-For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss given failure, providing three notches uplift from the baa1 Adjusted BCA.

-For junior senior unsecured debt, our LGF analysis indicates a very low loss given failure, providing for two notches uplift above Helaba's baa1 Adjusted BCA.

-Our LGF analysis indicates a high loss given failure for subordinated debt classes, leading us to position the instrument's ratings one notch below the bank's baa1 Adjusted BCA.
-Subordinated debt instruments do not benefit from any government support.

-Helaba's silent participations (non-cumulative preferred securities), issued by Main Capital Funding Limited Partnership and Main Capital Funding II Limited Partnership, are rated Ba1(hyb), three notches below the bank's Adjusted BCA, reflective of the instruments' net loss triggers.
+- " For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss given failure, providing three notches uplift from the baa1 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a very low loss given failure, providing for two notches uplift above Helaba's baa1 Adjusted BCA.
+The two-notch uplift currently assigned is sensitive to the downside, given the subordination and volume available for this liability class. - " Our LGF analysis indicates a high loss given failure for subordinated debt classes, leading us to position the instrument's ratings one notch below the bank's baa1 Adjusted BCA.
+Subordinated debt instruments do not benefit from any government support. - " Helaba's silent participations (non-cumulative preferred securities), issued by Main Capital Funding Limited Partnership and Main Capital Funding II Limited Partnership, are rated Ba1(hyb), three notches below the bank's Adjusted BCA, reflective of the instruments' net loss triggers.